 'People said: "But you've been together so long," as if that were justification for staying together'

+'I think women of my age are no longer prepared to endure immature men who erode our self-esteem.
+People change, and in the latter years of my marriage I felt I was looking at a man I no longer knew.'
 And what of the families of this new breed of mature divorcees?
 Although there are no bemused young children to feel bereft by their parents' separation or truculent teenagers to be appeased and accommodated, adult sons and daughters are not immune.

 Trisha and John have three children and their allegiances are divided.
 John was not invited to his daughter Kathryn's wedding; it was Trisha who took the role traditionally assumed by a father and gave their daughter away.